wellcomecollection/developer-handbook/developer-handbook/github-process/pull-request-process.md

 **Address `TODO`s**

-If there are `TODO`s in the changed files, even if they were there before you started your work: it's your responsability to check they have a chance to get addressed.
+Avoid adding any `TODO` at all to `main`.
 If they aren't as urgent or related to the original ticket, they don't need to be addressed in your PR (and probably shouldn't be).
+Either:
-But every `TODO` should have a Github issue linked, so create one and add its link as a comment if it's not the case.
-Ensure it's on the team's radar if it's a bigger piece of work.
+- Create a ticket to do the work that can be prioritised.
+Then raise it in Slack if it's something to bring up to the next planning/ensure it's on the team's radar if it's a bigger piece of work. or
+- Fix the issue before merging

+Add a comment describing the peculiarity or optimisation for context for the next person to read without implying the next person should fix it.
+In this context, you could link to the GitHub issue.

+If there are pre-existing `TODO`s in files, please check they have a ticket in the backlog, and therefore a chance to get addressed, then tidy it up (again, we're aiming to be rid of `TODO` comments in `main`, but comments to explain quirky looking logic can stay).

 ## Pull Request creation considerations
 A pull request should have a clear description with: